 "All that are in hell choose it.
 Without that self-choice there could be no hell.
 No soul that seriously and constantly desires joy will ever miss it.
 Those who seek find.
 To those who knock it is opened."

 Those who are in hell, are there because they continually defy the God who created and is sustaining the universe.
-And there is every indication that this is an eternal punishment.
-The interesting thing is that the exact same words that are used to indicate that our life as believers is eternal, are used of the eternality of hell as well.
+And, as we've said, there is every indication that this is an eternal punishment.
+The interesting thing is that the exact same words that are used to indicate that our life as believers is eternal are used of the eternality of hell as well.
 The Greek term " aionas ton aionon" literally means age of the ages, and is how the term 'forever' is expressed.
 This word is also used to describe the eternal worth of God Himself.
-For instance I Timothy 1:17 says "To the King eternal immortal, invisible, the only wise God be honor and glory forever and ever, amen."
+For instance, I Timothy 1:17 says "To the King eternal immortal, invisible, the only wise God be honor and glory forever and ever, amen."

 "And if your hand or your foot causes you to stumble, cut it off and throw it from you.
 It is better for you to enter life crippled or lame, than having two hands and two feet to be cast into the eternal fire" (Matthew 18:8).